finopsfoundation/framework/training-certification/finops-certified-practitioner.md

 - Includes all the digital, video and course materials in the self-paced course for study or review ($499 value)

 <a class="btn" href="/resources/events/#events-training">Find Live Events</a>

+## Private Courses

+Practitioners who take public FinOps Certification courses always provide the feedback how valuable meeting and interacting with peers and practitioners is.
+Because of the value of this community interaction provides, we highly recommend that practitioners certify using the self-paced or public courses.
+If you have specific requirements or volume of attendees that would require a private course, please contact us and we'll be happy to connect you with one of our FinOps Certified Training Partners.